History of Alpine Rescue Team

 In 1973 Sue Paul and Edith Head became the first two women to join Alpine.
 Sue Paul also served as the first women President of Alpine in 1981.

-The team emblem, designed by Al Lambert, refers to the original association of the three local volunteer fire departments: Evergreen, Idledale and Indian Hills.
-Each side of the blue triangle represents one of the fire departments.
-The red cross symbolizes the commitment to aid those in need of our services and the significant assistance of the Jefferson County Chapter of the American Red Cross provided in the early days.
-The climbing rope and ice axe refer to the Team’s specialty and to the setting where the Team provides its service — the mountains.
-Since the orientation of the Team differed significantly from that of the fire departments the association was soon terminated amicably and the Team incorported in 1960.
+The team emblem, designed by Dave Pratt, refers to the original association of the three local fire departments.
+Each side of the blue triangle represents one of the aforementioned communities.
+The Red Cross symbolized the commitment to aid those in need of our services and the significant assistance of the Jefferson County Chapter of the American Red Cross.
+The climbing rope and ice axe refer to the specialty in which we were to engage and to the environment – the mountain.

 The Alpine Rescue Team name was chosen to convey the nature of their work and how the organization goes about it.
 Alpine signifies the environment.
 Rescue indicates the purpose.
 Team reminds members that the organization is not a social club, or some loose affiliation of people vaguely interested in mountain search and rescue.